sparkflows/sparkflows-docs/docs/snowflake/browse-snowflake-tables.rst

 Explore Snowflake Tables/Views
 ===========================

-Fire Insights allows you to browse your Snowflake Databases, schemas, tables and views.
-In configuration `module.enableSnowflakeDb` set this value to true for browsing Snowflake DB page.
+Fire Insights allows you to browse your Snowflake databases, schemas, tables and views.
+In configuration, set the value of ``module.enableSnowflakeDb`` to ``true`` for browsing Snowflake DB page.

 Go to Data/Snowflake DB
 ----------------------